Tan-JunWei/CTF-Writeups/content/PicoCTF/General Skills/based.md

 >
 >We are first tasked to convert a **binary (base-2) representation** of a word to the original word.
 There is a time limit of 45 seconds for us to submit to correct answer.
 >
 >If the answer is correct, we will then be given an **octal (base-8) representation** of another word.
-Our task is basically the same; we have to decode the octal representation and submit the correct word.
+Our task is basically the same, we have to decode the octal representation and submit the correct word.
 >
 >The final stage will require us to decode the **base64 representation** of a word.
 After which, the answer submitted is correct, we will be awarded with the flag.